Donna Damerel: Personal life and death

 Damerel was divorced from singer William J. Kretsinger on December 22, 1939.
-At the time of her death She was married to Peter J. Fick.
+At the time of her death she was married to Peter J. Fick.
 She had two sons by previous marriages.
 One of her sons was director and screenwriter Charles B. Griffith.

 She died on February 15, 1941, shortly after giving birth to a son in Englewood Hospital in Englewood, New Jersey.
 She was 28 years old.
 The baby survived.
-Doctors said that her health appeared to be good when she entered the hospital.
+Doctors said her health had appeared to be good when she entered the hospital.